How Do Privacy Rules for Buyer Data & Inspections on the Gold Coast Work While Selling a Property?

 - Ensure surveillance is disclosed or disabled

-- Share buyer names or contact details with neighbours or trades
+- Share buyer names or contact details with neighbours or tradespeople

 - Leave personal records or tech devices unsecured during viewings